aditya123473892/wagtail/Nightly-testing-of-official-plugins.md

 We maintain a number of official plugins for Wagtail in separate repositories.
-One disadvantage of them being in separate repos is we usually won't know about any incompatibilities until a release of Wagtail is made.
+But a disadvantage of them being in separate repos, is we won't be alerted about any incompatibilities with Wagtail core until a release of Wagtail is made.

 To remedy this, we recommend configuring the CI server to test plugins against Wagtail's master branch on a nightly basis and report any failures to the #nightly-build-failures Slack channel.